Let’s be real. The words “vagina” and “tear” are not two words that any woman wants to see in the same sentence.

 Doctors treat vaginal tears by repairing the damaged skin and muscle.

-Because second-degree tears involve several layers of tissue, they do need to be stitched (don’t worry, “husband stitches” aren’t done nearly as much these days).
+Because second-degree tears involve several layers of tissue, they do need to be stitched (don't worry, this is not a "husband stitch" which is now rightfully illegal).

 If it’s an injury from childbirth, though, this can usually be done under local anesthetic in the delivery room.